 - Pyrex custard cups for mixing up large quantities of wash

 - Board to stretch paper so won't buckle.
-A convenient, lightweight option for up to a half-sheet is a Grafix Incredible Art Board.
+A convenient, lightweight option is a gatorboard.
 Lorraine Watry has a great video on how to stretch paper: https://www.youtube.com/watch?v=gCqnxjy5n-Y&pp=ygUcbG9ycmFpbmUgd2F0cnkgc3RyZXRjaCBwYXBlcg%3D%3D

 - Stapler and staple remover